Dragon's Blood & White Sage Smudge Stick

-Dragon's Blood & Mountain Sage Smudge Stick 4"-5"
+Dragon's Blood & White Sage Smudge Stick - approximately 4"

 Dragon’s Blood.
 Protection, clears negativity, productivity.

 Dragon’s blood is a dark red resin from the rattan palm tree.
 Southeast Asia is its native origin and it’s used for treating wounds and healing intestinal disorders.
 It can be burned to enhance productivity and is therefore great to use in your office space.
 This resin creates a lovely “mood” in the atmosphere along with emitting a heavenly fragrance.